DataDog/documentation/content/en/real_user_monitoring/dashboards/testing_coverage.md

 ## Explore custom actions

-Use the dropdown menus to customize the data types and view [custom actions][6] specific to your queried data.
+Use the [template variables][7] to customize the data types and filter out your queried data on [custom actions][6].

-Because you are the one instrumenting your code to define these custom actions, your definitions result in more accurate results compared to a generic, generated **Click on Save** action.
+Datadog recommends using custom actions.
+By default, custom actions are unique and offer more accurate coverage results compared to generated actions.

 ## Further Reading